How to use the 5 Whys technique,

 with James Manktelow & Amy Carlson.

-The 5 Whys strategy is an easy and often-effective tool for uncovering the root of a problem.
-Because it's simple, you can adapt it quickly and apply it to almost any problem.
+The 5 Whys strategy is an easy to use, effective tool for uncovering the root of a problem.
+You can use it in troubleshooting, problem solving and quality improvement initiatives.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.

 Your log in details have been sent to the email account you registered with.
 Please check your email to reset your login details.

 Please check your Inbox, and click on the link in the email from us.
 We can then send you the newsletter.